 To restrict access to a room, change the room's

 privacy setting to

-A private room can be joined with a meeting token, by knocking, or by a logged-in user.
+A private room can be joined with a meeting token, or by knocking (if the room property

 If you change a room from

 private while there are people in the room, those people will stay in the room.
 Anyone else who tries to join after the room is set to